mitre/secure-coding-case-studies/STYLE_GUIDE.md

     dbCursor.execute("SELECT * FROM items WHERE owner = '" + strName + "' AND item = 'PrivateData'")\
     result = cursor.fetchall()

-> The same highlighting shoudl be used for single line of example code as well.
+> The same highlighting should be used for single line of example code as well.

     SELECT * FROM items WHERE owner = 'Sam' AND item = 'PrivateData'